Geniye1/Geniye1/README.md

-Imma keep it a 100 with you chief, I do not care

-however:

 Once upon a time there was a lovely princess.
 But she had an enchantment upon her of a fearful sort which could